idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 ## House and goods

-- ☑ Get hottub working again
+- ☑ Get hot tub working again
 - ☑ Get propane heater working again - It was broken, I ended up buying a new one - the right call as it brings me pleasure.
 - ☑ Figure out LTC insurance
-- ☐ Expense all the stuff I've forgotten to expense - Sigh maybe in february.
+- ☐ Expense all the stuff I've forgotten to expense - Sigh maybe in February.
 - ☐ Figure out Tax Audit.
 Forgot to stick this on the list.
 That said IRS is reviewing it again, so maybe I'll wait for that.

 ## Mental quicksand